shivamkumarpanda/OpenPCDet_for_V2V4Real/README.md

 * Define the `MAP_CLASS_TO_KITTI` parameter to map custom dataset classes to existing KITTI classes.

 * (Important) Configure the `VOXEL_SIZE` parameter.
-For PV-RCNN, the point cloud range and voxel size must satisfy these conditions to avoid dimension mismatch in model layers:
+For Second and PV-RCNN, the point cloud range and voxel size must satisfy these conditions to avoid dimension mismatch in model layers:
     1. The point cloud range along the z-axis divided by the voxel size should be 40.
     2. The point cloud range along the x&y-axis divided by the voxel size should be a multiple of 16.